 - Mention any team leadership or mentoring

-Mechanical Engineer Work Experience That Gets Noticed
+Work Experience That Gets Noticed

-- •Own product line design generating $5M annual revenue
+- Own product line design generating $5M annual revenue

-- •Lead cross-functional team on new product development
+- Lead cross-functional team on new product development

-- •Manage supplier relationships for key components
+- Manage supplier relationships for key components

-- •Conduct design reviews and mentor junior engineers
+- Conduct design reviews and mentor junior engineers

-- •Drive continuous improvement initiatives
+- Drive continuous improvement initiatives

-- •Present technical solutions to leadership
+- Present technical solutions to leadership

-Ready to Build Your Junior Mechanical Engineer Resume?
+Build Your Mechanical Engineer Resume in Minutes

 - Education is secondary now